gcwioro/vite-plugin-vue-i18n-typescript/README.md

 const message = t('welcom.messge')
 //                 ^^^^^^^^^^^^^^
 // Error: Argument of type '"welcom.messge"' is not assignable
-// to parameter of type 'AllTranslationKeysGen'
+// to parameter of type 'AllTranslationKeys'

 // Correct usage with autocomplete const message = t('welcome.message') // ✅ IDE suggests all keys